 - Extension: Research the origin of the North Dakota state flag and the significance of its symbols and colors.

 Have students perform a Reader’s Theatre where one group reads one word or phrase from the Pledge of Allegiance and the other group reads the meaning of the word or phrase.
-The following site is a commentary written by Red Skeleton for the students to use.

 Have the students look at the North Dakota flag and sketch it using colored chalk.
 Laminate the final product for display in the classroom.
 Before drawing the flag, have them read the description.
 It is as follows: